sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 ![proc_opt_correct](../screenshots/correct_proc_step_opt.png)

-**Let SAS Studio help you to spot these error.** Remember the code colouring smart feature?
+**Let SAS Studio help you to spot these errors.** Remember the code colouring smart feature?
 Maybe you've already noticed this, but when you try to insert an option in a step where it does not belong, it appears in **grey**.
 When it is written inside the right step, it is coloured **light blue**.

 ![proc_opt_comparison](../screenshots/proc_opt_comparison.png)